 1. Consider your needs

-The first step to planning your dream laundry is to make sure it serves its purpose.
+The first step to designing your dream laundry is to make sure it serves its purpose.
 Consider exactly what you’ll do there; in addition to washing clothes, will you also need space to fold and iron?
 Do you want it to double duty as a mud room?
 Do you need to store cleaning equipment such as the vacuum cleaner and broom?
 Feed or wash pets?
+Create a laundry plan that is both functional and beautiful, and can be used by the entire family.

 A large laundry room will give you extra space to hang and air clothes and give the kids somewhere to drop dirty uniforms and sports kits.

-Make sure your design incorporates space for your must-haves while providing sufficient floor space to move around comfortably.
-Also consider door openings; a front opening washer and dryer should open in a direction that doesn’t block traffic flow and the laundry door should not block your movements when open.
+A standard laundry size in Australia can be designed to efficiently serve every purpose you require.
+When designing a laundry, ensure to incorporate space for your must-haves while providing sufficient floor space to move around comfortably.
+Make sure to also consider any door openings, for example a front opening washer and dryer should open in a direction that doesn’t block traffic flow and the laundry door should not block your movements when it is open.

-Having enough space to iron will help keep your laundry confined to one room before being put away.
+Plan your laundry to have enough space to iron so you can keep your laundry confined to the one room.

-Position the benchtop in a spot that facilitates cleaning chores and ensure that it’s set at the right height – the average height is 900 millimetres, but you may need to raise it a little higher if you’re tall and don’t fancy bending.
+Position the benchtop in a spot that facilitates cleaning chores and ensure that it’s set at the right height – the average laundry benchtop dimensions are 900 millimetres high, but you may need to raise it a little higher if you’re tall and don’t fancy bending.
 Include as much bench space as the laundry allows – you’ll appreciate the extra space when you’re sorting through mountains of clean washing.

 2. Add practical features

-If you plan to air dry clothes or hang ironed items, include a hanging rail in your design.
-Alternatively, consider a ceiling- or wall-mounted clothes fairer.
+When designing a laundry, make sure to factor in the practical features or tools that you need day-to-day.
+If you plan to air dry your clothes or hang any ironed items, include a hanging rail in your laundry plan.
+Alternatively, consider a ceiling- or wall-mounted clothes airer.

 A hanging rail creates a useful place to hang and air your clothes as seen at our Montague Grand display home

 Don’t forget to include enough power points – and in the right spots – to accommodate tasks such as ironing and recharging the cordless vacuum cleaner.
-Consider including one or two inside the cupboards where these appliances are stored.
+When designing your laundry, also consider including one or two inside the cupboards where these appliances are stored.

 3. Pre-sort washing